12 looks that establish the KarJenner brand of quiet luxury

 10. Kourtney in Carhatt

 After securing her lifetime supply of Blink-182 t-shirts, Kourtney ensured her tees were put to best use: to catch us off-guard with a seemingly simple fit.
 The 44-year-old paid an homage to the ’90s with her white Carhatt overalls, and black band t-shirt.
 While her red nails added the much-needed break in monochrome, it was her black Hermès Birkin bag that kept our stealth-wealth-trained eyes, blissfully locked.
-A first-hand 2005 iteration of the classic tote can set you back a cool USD 40,000 (INR 32 lakh approx.).
+A first-hand 2005 iteration of the classic tote can set you back a cool USD 40,000.

 11. Kim Kardashian in Carhatt